spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 As previously mentioned, packages need to call their setup script ``setup.py`` in order to be compatible with package managers like ``pip``.
-However, some packages like ``py-meep`` come with multiple setup scripts, one for a serial build and another for a parallel build.
+However, some packages like ``py-meep`` and ``py-adios`` come with multiple setup scripts, one for a serial build and another for a parallel build.
 You can override the default name to use like so:

 .. code-block:: python